ksclaiborne/Network-1-Project/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-Commands from start to finish
-Commands for PlayBook

-Commands to Update Config files

-Playbook commands